-If you are curious to know why fasted cardio is preferred over regular cardio, fasted cardio gives the best results when it comes to targeting specific stubborn fat.
-But regular cardio only helps you lose overall body fat (and muscle if you do too much of long-duration endurance training) at a slow pace.
-With fasted cardio (with HIIT), you will get better and faster results.
-So, talk to your trainer today and lose that stubborn fat in a jiffy.
+Fasted cardio gives the best results when targeting specific stubborn fat.
+Regular cardio only helps you lose overall body fat at a slow pace.
+With fasted cardio (along with HIIT), you will shed fat fast.
+Hence, talk to your trainer today and lose that stubborn fat fast.

 How long should you do fasted cardio?

 You can continue fasted cardio until you achieve your fitness goals.
-Also, consult your trainer so that you get an expert opinion on whether to stop and switch to any other advanced exercise training routine or continue being on the fasted cardio.
+Also, consult your trainer to understand whether you must switch to any other advanced exercise training routine or continue performing fasted cardio.

 Should you eat after fasted cardio?